nekename/OpenDeck/README.md

 4. Svelte code has been linted using `deno task check` and it discovers no violations
 5. Frontend code has been formatted using `deno fmt --unstable-component`

+When submitting contributions, please adhere to the [Conventional Commits specification](https://conventionalcommits.org/) for commit messages.
+You will also need to [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
 Feel free to reach out on the support channels above for guidance when contributing!

 OpenDeck is licensed under the GNU General Public License version 3.0 or later.
 For more details, see the LICENSE.md file.